StuartSong/CGM-FeatureExtraction-Clustering/README.md

 ### **To Run the Code**
-Simply execute any of the Python scripts or open the Jupyter notebook in your favorite environment for experimentation.
+Simply execute any of the Python scripts or open the Jupyter notebook in your environment for experimentation.

 ---